 The kinds of personal information we collect include:

-- name, address, date of birth, qualifications, occupation, professional membership and contact information;
+- name, address, telephone numbers, date of birth, place of birth, professional qualifications, occupation, professional membership and contact information;

 - opinions about you, including your business or professional experience;